 There are many alcoholics who try to stop drinking but fail for various reasons.
 Luckily, there are many things which can be done to help alcohol addicts reclaim their lives and get rid of alcohol abuse completely.
 Not being able to say no to alcohol is definitely one of the most common warning signs of alcoholism, but the sooner alcoholics get professional help, the easier the healing process will be.

 3. Developing alcohol tolerance and increasing the dose regularly

 As with any other substance, the body tends to easily get used to certain chemical compounds or drugs, so the effects are less intense.
-People who drink regularly and have already started to show physical signs of alcoholism will eventually develop alcohol tolerance.
+People who drink regularly and have already started to show physical signs of alcoholism will eventually build alcohol tolerance.
 As a result, alcoholic people will try to increase the dose (have more drinks) to get the same “high”.
 Developing alcohol tolerance is a surefire sign of alcohol abuse.

 4. Being careless about responsibilities and duties